Be a Heritage Culturalist Volunteer!

-The Heritage Culturalist Program is a volunteer ambassador program that trains volunteers as certified experts in the rich history and recreation opportunities of the Cache la Poudre River National Heritage Area (CALA).
-Volunteers provide interpretation and expertise to the public at Poudre Heritage Alliance (PHA) programs and events.
+The Heritage Culturalist Program (HCP) is a FREE ambassador training program that educates volunteers in the rich history and recreation opportunities of the Cache la Poudre River National Heritage Area (CALA).
+Once trained, volunteers provide interpretation and expertise to the public at Poudre Heritage Alliance (PHA) programs and events.

-Learn more about this year’s training topics and field sites here!
+Learn more about the 2018 field sites — click here!

 What does a Heritage Culturalist Volunteer do?

-HCP Volunteers participate in training and interactive presentations to develop deep knowledge of the CALA.
-Once certified, they share their expertise with the public to educate and increase awareness of the National Heritage Area by:
+During the training, HCP Volunteers visit historical sites and participate in interactive discussions to develop deeper knowledge of the CALA.
+Once the training program is completed, HCP volunteers use their expertise to educate the public and increase awareness of the National Heritage Area by:

 - Leading community events, teacher workshops, seminars, guided tours, and other activities.

-- Creating professional documentation of Heritage Area resources and enhance heritage tourism opportunities.
+- Creating professional documentation of Heritage Area resources that enhance heritage tourism opportunities.

-- Applications are due by March 24, 2017 — limited spots available!
+- Applications due date has been extended to April 30 — limited spots available!